brbarnett/brbarnett.github.io/_posts/2018-5-30-the-basics-of-helm.md

     --set web.replicas=6
 ```

 What's with the `--set web.replicas=6`?
 Helm templates are not exactly Kubernetes resource manifests, but rather templates for them.
 It allows you to pass in configurable variables that dynamically render in final manifests prior to release.
-In this case, I have a value in my #### TODO ####
+In this case, I have a value in my `values.yaml` file that the `--set` keyword is overriding.

 ### Upgrading a release